-- In a mixing bowl use an electric mixer to whisk together the eggs and light brown sugar and vanilla extract for 5 minutes until thicker and paler in colour
+- In a mixing bowl use an electric mixer to whisk together the eggs, light brown sugar and vanilla extract for 5 minutes until thicker and paler in colour

 - Add the chocolate mixture to the egg mixture, whisking constantly as you pour it in

-- Add the plain flour, cocoa powder, vanilla extract and baking powder.
-Whisk in until you can't see anymore flour
+- Add the plain flour and whisk in gently with a hand whisk until you can't see any more flour

-- Pour the batter into the lined traybake tin and bake for 20 minutes
+- Pour the batter into your lined tin.
+Bake for 15 minutes

 - While it is baking, cut the Creme Eggs in half.
 There will be one extra half - the perfect snack for the chef or a nearby child!

-- Take the brownies out of the oven, press the Creme Eggs into the batter, then put them back in the oven for 5-10 minutes.
+- Take the brownies out of the oven, press the eggs into the batter, then put them back in the oven for 5-10 minutes.
 To check if they are done, insert a toothpick in the centre.
 It should come out with several crumbs on, but not be wet.

 - Store in an airtight container in a cool place and eat within 3 days